stalj/prg-basics/07-Arrays/06-Arrays.md

    1. [3,2,1]   [3,2]
    ```

-   Display both arrays and the result of comparison.
+   Print both arrays and the result of comparison.
 Sample result:

    ```python
    Array1: water book sky